 As a customer, I want to set the backup schedule for repeat, daily, weekly, monthly and yearly backup job.

-As a customer, I want to set the threshold of backup job.
+As a customer, I want to set the bandwidth throttle of backup job.

 As a customer, I want to set the recovery point retention count of repeat, daily, weekly, monthly and yearly backup job if keeping it as recovery point.